 Vulvovaginal Lacerations Following Consensual Versus Non-consensual Sexual Intercourse

-We are pleased to share the last manuscript that will be included in our Spring 2023 issue.
-Click the link below to see an early release of the full manuscript.
+We are pleased to share another manuscript that will be included in our Spring 2023 issue.

 Background: The medical literature on vulvovaginal lacerations following consensual versus nonconsensual sexual intercourse is sparse and conflicting.